CityOfBoston/vanishing-glass/README.md

-The GIS / Mapping world is divided into desktop mappers (using Python) and web mappers (using JavaScript and other technologies, but mostly JavaScript)
+The GIS / Mapping world is divided into desktop mappers (using Python) and web mappers (using JavaScript and other technologies, but mostly JavaScript).

 Vanishing-Glass is an experiment to bridge the gap, and make interactive mapping and custom data maps accessible in 100% Python.
 The code is all client-side, so projects can be hosted via GitHub Pages.